-Take the transformation of Barbie, for instance.
-Mattel’s most iconic doll has been the subject of controversy for years for not representing what real women look like.
+For instance, let’s take a look at the transformation of Barbie.
+Mattel’s most iconic doll has long been the subject of controversy for not representing what real women look like.

-The original 1959 doll was inspired by women of the time, like Marilyn Monroe, but Barbie was white, blonde, and thin.
-However, over the years, Mattel has made Barbie and her friends represent other feminine traits — the recent being intelligence, like that of the women of science.
+The original 1959 doll was inspired by women of the time, like Marilyn Monroe.
+But that meant Barbie was white, blonde, and thin.
+Over the years, thankfully, Mattel has been more inclusive of other feminine traits — the more recent dolls representing the women of science.

 Feminism isn’t about making women strong.
 It’s about changing the way the world perceives that strength.— G.D.
 Anderson, feminist writer and founder of The Cova Project